Horsham Blue Star Harriers 1925 – 2025

 1894 -1914

 Subsequent records of Horsham Blue Star Harriers state that it was actually first formed in 1894, but little is known of the club or its performances at that time other than the outstanding running of Alfred Shrubb.
-Because of his talent for running, Alf competed for Horsham Blue Star Harriers winning many races countrywide before joining the bigger South London Harriers club.
-He went on to coach at Oxford University and then to America, but always remained a ‘second claim’ for Horsham Blue Star Harriers.
+With such outstanding talent, Alf joined and competed for Horsham Blue Star Harriers winning many races countrywide before joining the bigger South London Harriers club.
+He went on to coach at Oxford University, wrote a book on running and then went to America, but always remained ‘second claim’ for Horsham Blue Star Harriers.
 Alf’s story is told in “The Little Wonder’ written by Rob Hadgraft in 2004.
 The book provides detail of not only Alf Shrubb’s life at that time but also his journey to be county, national and international champion setting records which remained unbeaten for half a century.

 There were however other good runners in the club at the time, namely the Spence Brothers, and J Aldridge.
-One recorded meeting hosted by the Blue Stars, sometimes referred to as Horsham A.C. was a meeting on the August Bank Holiday Monday in 1871.
+One recorded competition, hosted by the Blue Stars who were sometimes referred to as Horsham A.C. was a meeting on the August Bank Holiday Monday in 1871.
 This era of the Harriers ended when the club closed down at the start of the First World War.

 1924